konecorp/kone-api-examples/README.md

 To use our APIs, you need an account on [KONE API Portal](https://dev.kone.com/).
 Once you have registered for an account, create a Sandbox application.

 Since the project is a Typescript project, setting it up requires just a little effort.
-You can find all the necessary code in the [elevator-call-demo.ts](https://github.com/konecorp/kone-api-examples/blob/main/src/examples/elevator-call-demo.ts).
+You can find all the necessary code in the [elevator-call-2-demo.ts](https://github.com/konecorp/kone-api-examples/blob/main/src/examples/elevator-call-demo.ts).
 Once the file is run, the following is done:

-1. Checking that the necessary variables have been defined: `CLIENT_ID` and `CLIENT_SECRET`.
+1. Checking that the necessary variables have been defined: `CLIENT_ID`, `CLIENT_SECRET` and `BUILDING_ID` in `.env` file.
 2. Fetching an access token from Authentication API without any scope defined.
 The returned accessToken will include only `inventory/application` grant.
 3. With the access token, making a request towards the resource endpoint to fetch the accessible buildings.
 The response is an array of building Ids, and the first one is selected for our target building.
-4. Calling the Authentication API again, but this time with a scope to request access to the selected building in the body of the request `scope=callgiving/BUILDING_ID`.
+4. Calling the Authentication API again, but this time with a scope to request access to the selected building in the body of the request `callgiving/group:BUILDING_ID:GROUP_ID`.
 The successful response will return a token with a scope that allows API authentication in the following steps.
 5. Calling Building API to retrieve topology information about the selected building.
-6. Setting random sourceId and destinationId based on the previously retrieved building information.
-These values represent from which area to which the user would like to move using the elevator.
+6. For destination call, setting sourceId (`payload.area`) and destinationId (`payload.call.destination`) based on the previously retrieved building information.
+These values represent from which area between which the user would like to move using the elevator.
+7. For landing call, setting sourceId (`payload.area`) and direction (`TBD`) based on the previously retrieved building information.
+These values order the elevator to move to a specific floor.
-7. Sending Elevator Call or Service Robot Call request (based on the defined scope).
+8. Sending Elevator Call or Service Robot Call request (based on the defined scope).

 ## Requirements